getodk/central-backend/docs/api.md

 ## Form Attachment (object)
 + name: `myfile.mp3` (string, required) - The name of the file as specified in the XForm.
 + type: (Form Attachment Type, required) - The expected type of file as specified in the XForm.
-+ exists: `true` (boolean, required) - True if attachment is linked to a dataset or the server has the file otherwise false.
++ exists: `true` (boolean, required) - True if the Attachment is linked to a Dataset or the server has the file otherwise false.
 + blobExists: `true` (boolean, required) - Whether the server has the file or not.
-+ datasetExists: `true` (boolean, required) - Whether attachment is linked to a dataset.
++ datasetExists: `true` (boolean, required) - Whether attachment is linked to a Dataset.
 + updatedAt: `2018-03-21T12:45:02.312Z` (string, optional) - ISO date format.
 The last time this file's binary content was set (POST) or cleared (DELETE).

 ## Form Attachment Type (enum)